anis-hd/Geometric-Invariants-enhanced-U-net-for-Image-Segmentation/README.md

 ```

-This web app was tested with https://www.kaggle.com/datasets/bulentsiyah/semantic-drone-dataset but it's generalizable to any dataset.
+This web app was tested with https://www.kaggle.com/datasets/bulentsiyah/semantic-drone-dataset but it's generalizable to any semantic segmentation dataset with the same structure.